 What is the cause of an imbalance?

-If you are out of balance, just reflect on the cause of your imbalance:
+If you are out of balance, just reflect on the cause of your imbalance and correct it gently:

 - Are you drawn between two pairs of opposites?

-- Are you resisting something, whether it is something in the outside world, or your own emotion?
+- Are you resisting something in the outside world or one of your emotions?

-- Are your energies out of balance, e.g. are your two energies of doing and contemplating in balance?
+- Are the your energies of doing and contemplating in balance?

 The following meditation is from the book “Cutting the Ties that Bind”.
 There are also a workbook and a card set to support the meditations.
-The cards are wonderful.
-The message just goes directly into your subconscious even if you simply watch (meditate upon) the pictures.
+The cards are absolutely wonderful and you can order them in different sizes.
+You can read the text and go through it like in a guided meditation for the first few times.
+Later you can simply watch the picture and meditate upon it.
+Pictures talk directly with the subconscious.

 Accept pairs of opposites